Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Introduction and main results

 \subsection{Main results}

-In the following we assume that $\lambda$ is weakly convex, that $\P_2(\lambda)$ is non-empty and finite, and that every orbit in $\P_2(\lambda)$ is hyperbolic, unknotted, and has self-linking number $-1$.
+In the following we assume that the contact form $\lambda$ on the tight 3-sphere is weakly convex, that $\P_2(\lambda)$ is non-empty and finite, and that every orbit in $\P_2(\lambda)$ is hyperbolic, unknotted, and has self-linking number $-1$.
 Moreover, we assume that the orbits in $\P_2(\lambda)$ are mutually unlinked and that their actions are small when compared to the actions of the simple orbits with higher indices.
 We also assume that each orbit in $\P_2(\lambda)$ does not link with any orbit in $\P_3^{u,-1 }(\lambda)$.
 Recall that a Reeb orbit $P'=(x',T')$, which is geometrically distinct from an unknotted periodic orbit $P$, is said to be linked with $P$ if $0 \neq [x'] \in H_1( S^3 \setminus P; \Z) \cong \Z.$ Otherwise, we say that $P'$ is not linked with $P$.
 The linking number between $P$ and $P'$ is denoted $\link(P,P')$.

-Our main result states that under the above-mentioned hypotheses, the Reeb flow of $\lambda$ admits a transverse foliation whose regular leaves are planes and cylinders, and so that every orbit in $\P_2(\lambda)$ is a binding orbit.
+Our main result states that under the above-mentioned hypotheses, the Reeb flow of $\lambda$ admits a weakly convex foliation so that every orbit in $\P_2(\lambda)$ is a binding orbit.
 Moreover, all other binding orbits have index $3$.
 See also Theorem \ref{mainfef}.

 \begin{thm} Let $\lambda=f\lambda_0$ be a weakly convex contact form on $(S^3,\xi_0)$.
 Assume that the following conditions are satisfied: \begin{itemize} \item[I.] $\P_2(\lambda)=\P_2^{u,-1}(\lambda)$ is a non-empty finite set $\{P_{2,1},\ldots,P_{2,l}\}$ of mutually unlinked hyperbolic periodic orbits.